swlaschin/fsharpforfunandprofit.com/content/posts/understanding-parser-combinators-4/index.md

 // ^Unexpected 't'
 ```

+{{<alertinfo>}}
-Note that the error is misleading due to the backtracking issue discussed in the previous post.
-Since "true" failed,
-it is trying to parse "false" now, and "t" is an unexpected character.
+Note that the "Unexpected 't'" error is misleading due to the backtracking issue discussed in the previous post.
+Since "true" failed, it is trying to parse "false" now, and "t" is an unexpected character.
+We won't attempt to fix that here.
+{{</alertinfo>}}

-## 3. Parsing `String`
+## 3. Parsing "String"

 Now for something more complicated -- strings.